 - There is no clear structure for responsibilities and mandates

-- The instructions of the management are not being forwarded throughout the organization.
+- Management instructions and messages are not being forwarded throughout the organization.

 - There is a limited amount of information available for arguing for or against a decision

 - We are missing clear guidance to what really is important

 All decisions made by a service supplier need to be based on thorough principles for governance.
 For internal shared-service organizations (such as IT- or HR departments), these must be incorporated into the company governance.

 For external service suppliers, principles for the internal governance from the legal, market and cultural aspects apply.
 These principles form a framework for governance that needs to be established in the organization